Non-asymptotic approximations of Gaussian neural networks via second-order Poincar\'e inequalities: Preliminaries on second-order Poincar e inequalities

-where $\lVert\cdot\rVert_{op}$ stands for the operator norm of the Hessian $\nabla^{2}f(X)$ regarded as a random $d\times d$ matrix. \end{theorem}
+where $\lVert\cdot\rVert_{2}$ stands for the operator norm of the Hessian $\nabla^{2}f(X)$ regarded as a random $d\times d$ matrix. \end{theorem}

-\citet{Nou09} pointed out that the Stein-type inequalities that lead to \eqref{chat} are special instances of a more general class of inequalities, which can be obtained by combining Stein's method and Malliavin calculus on an infinite-dimensional Gaussian space.
-In particular, \citet{Nou09} obtained a general version of \eqref{chat}, involving functionals of arbitrary infinite-dimensional Gaussian fields.
-Both \eqref{chat} and its generalization in \citet{Nou09} are known to give suboptimal rates of convergence.
-This is because, in general, it is not possible to obtain an explicit computation of the expectation of the operator norm involved in the estimate of total variation distance, which leads to move further away from the distance in distribution and use bounds on the operator norm instead of computing it directly.
-To overcome this drawback, \citet{Vid20} adapted to the Gaussian setting an approach recently developed in \citet{Las16} to obtain second-order Poincaré inequalities for Gaussian approximation of Poisson functionals, yielding estimates of the approximation error that are (presumably) optimal.
-The next theorem states \citet[Theorem 2.1]{Vid20} for the special case of a function $f(X)$, with $f \in C^2\left(\mathbb{R}^d\right)$ such that its partial derivatives have sub-exponential growth, and $X\sim \mathcal{N}\left(0, I_{d \times d}\right)$.
-See Appendix \ref{app1} for an overview of \citet[Theorem 2.1]{Vid20}.
+By combining Stein's method and Malliavin calculus, \citet{Nou09} obtained a more general version of (\ref{chat}), involving functionals of arbitrary infinite-dimensional Gaussian fields.
+Both (\ref{chat}) and its generalization in \citet{Nou09} are known to provide estimates of the approximations error that are not tight.
+This is because, in general, it is not possible to compute explicitly the expected value of the operator norm involved in the estimate of total variation distance, which leads to move further away from the distance in distribution, and further bound the operator norm.
+To overcome this drawback, the work of \citet{Vid20} adapted to the Gaussian setting an approach recently developed in \citet{Las16} to obtain second-order Poincaré inequalities for Gaussian approximation of Poisson functionals, which yields to estimates of the approximation error that are tight.